ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Baselines and Experiments

-\refFig{fig:interfield_est} outlines how we estimate interaction fields from an \rgb image.
+\myparagraph{Baselines} We present \intermethod to estimate the interaction field from \rgb images.
+We benchmark two versions of \intermethod: a single-frame (\intermethod-SF) and a temporal baseline (\intermethod-LSTM).
+The temporal model lets us evaluate the benefits of temporal information. \refFig{fig:interfield_est} outlines the framework of \intermethod-SF.
 Suppose that we estimate the field $\hat{\boldsymbol{F}}{}^{l \rightarrow o}$.
-We first extract image features $x \in \R^D$ via a CNN backbone.
-Next, we concatenate $x$ to each vertex of the left hand ($l$) in its canonical pose to obtain $p_i = [x; v_i] \in \R^{D+3}$ for all $1 \leqslant i \leqslant V_l$.
-All points $p_i$ are fed to a \pointnet layer \cite{qi2016pointnet} followed by a regression head that estimates the final distance $d_i \in \R$.
-The remaining interaction fields are estimated via the same network with a shared CNN and \pointnet backbone but different regression heads.
+We first extract image features $\V{x} \in \R^d$ via a CNN backbone.
+Next, we concatenate $\V{x}$ to each sub-sampled vertex of the left hand ($l$) in its canonical pose to obtain $\V{p}_i = [\V{x}; \V{v}_i] \in \R^{d+3}$ for all $1 \leqslant i \leqslant \bar{V}_l$ where $\bar{V_l}$ denotes the number of subsampled vertices.
+All points $\V{p}_i$ are fed to a \pointnet \cite{qi2016pointnet} followed by a regression head that estimates the distance.
+The predicted distances are upsampled to the full mesh.
+For efficiency, we use subsampled vertices for the \pointnet and upsample for regression.
+The remaining interaction fields are estimated via the same network with a shared CNN and \pointnet but different heads. \intermethod-LSTM follows the same formulation except it has an LSTM to aggregate image features in a temporal window to jointly reason about hand-object motion.
+See more training and baseline details in \suppl.